This guide will describe how to build the Globe of fire. You will need the right tools and good soldering skills to build it successfully.

 - Add solder to the hole on one side of the connection (the right side in these pictures).
-It should stick out slightly above the level of the board.
+Add enough so that there is a ball of solder protruding above the board.

-- Hold the connecting wire and place one end of the wire in the hole without solder, and hold the other end against the hole with solder in it.
+- Hold the connecting wire in the middle and place one end of the wire in the hole without solder, and hold the other end against the hole with solder in it.

 - Touch the soldering iron against the end with solder and lightly press the wire into the solder.
 It will melt and the wire will sink into the solder.
 Remove the iron, and hold the wire in position until the solder solidifies.